 SUB-CLAUSE 1.

 The Elections Committee shall consist of 5 members and a chairperson.
 The chairperson shall be the Director of Student Life, or his/her designee.
-The additional members shall consist of 3 students and 2 staff members.
+The additional members shall consist of 3 students and 2 staff members of limited bias.
 The chair shall only vote in case of a tie.

 SUB-CLAUSE 2.